AminoACID123/AminoACID123.github.io/_pages/readinglist.md

   - [Decompilation of Binaries into LLVM IR for Automated Analysis](#decompilation-of-binaries-into-llvm-ir-for-automated-analysis)
   - [Analyzing Memory Accesses in x86 Executables](#analyzing-memory-accesses-in-x86-executables)
   - [A Formal Semantics for P-Code]
+  - [Generating models of infinite-state communication protocols using regular inference with abstraction]

 ### A Large-Scale Empirical Analysis of the Vulnerabilities Introduced by Third-Party Components in IoT Firmware (ISSTA 2022)
 * <img src="../files/images/pdf_24px.png">[Paper](/files/papers/A_large_scale_empirical_analysis_of_the_vulnerabilities_introduced_by_third_party_components_in_IOT_firmware.pdf)